EngJurado/EngJurado/README.md

 #### Bioengineering | Brain modulation | Artificial Intelligence

-Passionate and dedicated professional with a strong foundation in bioengineering and artificial intelligence.
-Currently pursuing a Master's degree in AI to transition into a specialized AI career.
-Experienced in high-stress environments with a proven track record in problem-solving, teamwork, and leadership.
-Committed to continuous learning and development, holding multiple certifications in related technologies.
+Passionate and dedicated professional with a robust foundation in bioengineering and a specialization in artificial intelligence.
+Currently pursuing a Master's degree in AI to further enhance my expertise and transition into a specialized AI career.
+Experienced in high-stress environments, with a proven track record in problem-solving, teamwork, and leadership.
+Skilled in designing and implementing AI and machine learning solutions, as well as developing and deploying data-driven applications.
+Committed to continuous learning and professional development, with a strong desire to leverage my technical and analytical skills to drive innovation and achieve impactful results.

 ## 💼 Experience
 - External Support, Medtronic, February 2023 - Ongoing